 2185 Related Issues Under 35 U.S.C.
 112(a) or (b) and Pre-AIA 35 U.S.C.
-112, First or Second Paragraphs [R-11.2013]
+112, First or Second Paragraphs [R-07.2015]

 Interpretation of claims as set forth in MPEP § 2181 may create some uncertainty as to what applicant regards as the invention.
 If this issue arises, it should be addressed in a rejection under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.
 While 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
-112, sixth paragraph, permits a particular form of claim limitation, it cannot be read as creating an exception either to the description, enablement or best mode requirements of the35 U.S.C.
+112, sixth paragraph, permits a particular form of claim limitation, it cannot be read as creating an exception either to the description, enablement or best mode requirements of 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph or the definiteness requirement of 35 U.S.C.
-112(b) or the second paragraph of pre-AIA 35 U.S.C.
-112. In reKnowlton, 481 F.2d 1357, 178 USPQ 486 (CCPA 1973).
+112(b) or pre-AIA 35 U.S.C.
+112, second paragraph.
+In reKnowlton, 481 F.2d 1357, 178 USPQ 486 (CCPA 1973).

 If a means- (or step-) plus-function limitation recited in a claim is not supported by corresponding structure, material or acts in the specification disclosure, the following rejections should be considered:

 - (A) under 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as not being supported by an enabling disclosure because the person skilled in the art would not know how to make and use the invention without a description of elements to perform the function.
-The description of an apparatus with block diagrams describing the function, but not the structure, of the apparatus is not fatal under the enablement requirement of 35 U.S.C.
+Note that the description of an apparatus with block diagrams describing the function, but not the structure, of the apparatus is not fatal under the enablement requirement of 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, first paragraph, as long as the structure is conventional and can be determined without an undue amount of experimentation.
 In reGhiron, 442 F.2d 985, 991, 169 USPQ 723, 727 (CCPA 1971);

-- (B) under 35 U.S.C.
+- (C) under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph, as being indefinite.
 See Biomedino, LLC v.
 Waters Technology Corp., 490 F.3d 946, 952, 83 USPQ2d 1118, 1123 (Fed.
 Cir.
 2007), In re Dossel, 115 F.3d 942, 946, 42 USPQ2d 1881, 1884 (Fed.
 Cir.
 1997) and MPEP § 2181; and

-- (C) under 35 U.S.C.
+- (D) under 35 U.S.C.
 102 or 103 where the prior art anticipates or renders obvious the claimed subject matter including the means or step that performs the function specified in the claim, the theory being that since there is no corresponding structure, etc., in the specification to limit the means- (or step-) plus- function limitation, an equivalent is any element that performs the specified function.